What is Anxiety?

 Talking to a counsellor about your anxiety can help in a number of ways:

-- Talking to an independent & professional counsellor who is removed from your situation can help to put a different slant on things, or help you to look at your situation from another perspective;
+- Talking to an independent and professional counsellor who is removed from your situation can help to put a different slant on things, or help you to look at your situation from another perspective;

 - Counselling can help you look at what steps you need to put in place in order to reduce your anxiety;